ibm-messaging/mq-container/README.md

 * **MQ_QMGR_NAME** - Set this to the name you want your Queue Manager to be created with.
 * **LOG_FORMAT** - Set this to change the format of the logs which are printed on the container's stdout.
 Set to "json" to use JSON format (JSON object per line); set to "basic" to use a simple human-readable format.
 Defaults to "basic".

+## Kubernetes
+If you want to use IBM MQ in [Kubernetes](https://kubernetes.io), you can find an example [Helm](https://helm.sh/) chart here: [IBM charts](https://github.com/IBM/charts).
+This can be used to run the container on a cluster, such as [IBM Cloud Private](https://www.ibm.com/cloud-computing/products/ibm-cloud-private/) or the [IBM Cloud Container Service](https://www.ibm.com/cloud/container-service).

 # Issues and contributions